 It’s very nice that Mad Men, the much awarded TV series for those of you who have no TV set at home, has made our profession a tad sexier to the untrained eye.
-But much has changed since the suave Don Draper strode up and down Madison Avenue it’s just not the same industry.
+But much has changed since the suave Don Draper strode up and down Madison Avenue – it’s just not the same industry.

-if you crave the glamour and the limited working hours then think again.
+If you crave the glamour and the limited working hours then think again.

-“I arrived at Stark Hartley Atkinson Draper (whatever) and was greeted by a less than sky scraping building.
-Six floors low but at least it had a 5 star eatery.
-I liked the imperious name, The Crown I think it was, just my thing.
-Shock number one, the whole office is in one corner and not one corner office in sight!
+When I arrived at SHA., Draper (whatever) was greeted by a less than sky scraping building.
+Three floors low, but at least it had a pool table.
+I liked the imperious name, just my thing.
+Shock number one, the whole office only has one typewriter and not a pool of secretaries!
 Anyway time for a smoke; get those lungs working.
 No I’m not going downstairs.
 What do you mean it’s the law?
 Cigarettes can kill you?
 Who told you that?
 Back upstairs fast.

 Still this is where I rule, the client presentation, surely nothing’s changed here, the client left paralyzed by my creative insights.
 What do you mean you don’t get it; you’re not supposed to!
 What other three options?
 What’s a digital footprint?
 Yes I’m a social media type of guy I think.
 Disgraceful.
 I stand up, close my notepad and leave the room.
 Nobody notices.
 Philistines.

-To the 1960’s my man and put your foot down
+To the 1960s my man and put your foot down

 SHA is a strategic advertising agency, creating brand strategy, advertising, design for print and content for web and social.
 If you want to know more, get in touch with email@example.com or visit our contacts page.